 How long does a SALT session last?

-SALT serve for a little over 4 weeks, or two camper sessions.
+SALT serve for a little over 4 weeks, or two traditional camper sessions.
 These sessions are roughly the month of June (camper session 1,2) and the month of July (camper sessions 3,4).
 SALT participants come in 2-3 days before the session starts for training and a trip, before starting.
 The SALT group will stay together during the break between their 2-week sessions and will not need to be picked up.

 What are the primary SALT responsibilities?